BajajSmriti/QTCreator/Readme.md

 # Text editor
 This is a very basic implementation of a text editor in C++ using QTCreator.

+# OpenOCRCorrect
+This is a licensed application in C++ using QTCreator.
+### Edit- Bold, unbols, superscript and subscript features added.

 # Steps
 1. Download QTCreator- 5.15 version
 2. Build, debug and run.